General FAQ for employers

-In most cases, no. However, there are 12 limited exceptions to this general rule that constitute “good cause” to quit a job.
-They are listed on page 9 of the Handbook for Unemployed Workers (PDF, 2.9MB).
+In most cases, no. However, there are limited exceptions.
+Situations where we consider someone to have “good cause” to quit a job are listed in the Handbook for Unemployed Workers (PDF).
 In some cases, the benefits paid to the worker will not be charged directly to the former employer.
-Rather, the benefits charges will be spread out among all taxable employers.
+Rather, the benefit charges will be spread out among all taxable employers.

 Why am I being charged benefits for an individual who has not worked for me for almost a year?